Skip to Main Content

 • Victims

-The search terms listed above can be used in Google, but you'll find more reliable and authoritative sources searching in the library's OneSearch catalog - or in Credo Reference, an online collection of reference and research sources.
-Use the box below to access Credo's Criminology and Law resources, or access OneSearch from the Library Materials tab on this guide.
-(You may be asked to login using your student ID number).
+The search terms listed above can be used in a search engine like Google, but you'll find more reliable and authoritative sources searching in the library's OneSearch catalog - or in Credo Reference, a vast online collection of reference articles that provide excellent background information.

 Citation Styles